SAP-samples/abap-cheat-sheets/33_ABAP_Release_News.md

 > - To explore it, download the file to your local machine and open it in a browser.
 > - 📄 [abap_release_news_viewer.html](./files/abap_release_news_viewer.html)
 > - The news content is presented in plain text and is unformatted for simplicity.
 > - The HTML file uses SAPUI5 and provides filtering and search options.
 This file is intended for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer).
-It does not represent best practices or model approaches.
+It does not represent best practices or role model approaches.
 For more information about SAPUI5, refer to the [UI5 Demo Kit](https://sapui5.hana.ondemand.com/sdk/#/).

 <p align="right"><a href="#top">⬆️ back to top</a></p>